 However brilliant the Apple Aperture HDR technique may seem, there are several other details that determine how realistic or natural-looking your HDR results would be at the end of the entire process.
 Chief among them being the type of plugin installed to your Aperture.
 This is where Aurora HDR software comes in handy.

 What is Aurora HDR

 You’ve probably heard of the world’s famous HDR photographer, Trey Ratcliff.
-He and Macphun worked closely together to create Aurora.
+He and Skylum worked closely together to create Aurora.
 Aurora is the best High Dynamic Range program in the world today.
 It is super fast, intuitive and powerful.
 Aurora HDR features ultramodern tools and options, most of which are slider-controlled, making it an easy-to-use user-friendly HDR image editor.

 Aurora’s setup process is a breeze.
 The most incredible part is that the app functions perfectly as a standalone app, as well as a plugin to Aperture, Adobe Lightroom, Photoshop, and others.

 Simple Steps to Creating Stunning HDR with Aperture

 When shooting HDR, always remember to set your camera to (Auto Exposure Bracket) mode; EV Spacing +/- 2 EV, or the maximum EV spacing your camera supports.
 Highlighted below are two necessary steps with which you can create stunning HDR in Aperture.